SBUtltmedia/brainPicker/README.md

 -User and Overall High Scores

--Visual notifier of failed, passed, and new questions.
+-Visual notifier of failed, passed, and new questions. (red, green, and white respectively)

 -Playback Pause and navigation

--Percent area based distance bonus (rather than direct distance)
+-Distance bonus now based on maximum possible distance for that question.

 -Various Fixed UI issues